 But believe me, the first thing you should make with it is a pan of Low Carb Magic Cookie Bars.
 Or Seven Layer Bars.
 Or Hello Dollies.
 Whatever you want to call them, just get on it!

 Try these other delicious low carb bar recipes

 - Preheat oven to 325F.

-- For the crust, whisk together almond flour, erythritol and oat flour in the bottom of a 9x13 baking pan.
+- For the crust, whisk together almond flour, sweetener, and salt in the bottom of a 9x9 inch baking pan.
 Add melted butter and mix in until mixture begins to clump together.
 Press firmly and evenly into the bottom of the pan.

 - Bake crust for 10 minutes, or until just beginning to brown around the edges.
 Remove and let cool.

 - Increase oven temperature to 350F.

 - Sprinkle cooled crust with chocolate chips, butterscotch chips, coconut and nuts.
 Pour sweetened condensed milk over top and bake 20 to 25 minutes, until mixture is bubbly and beginning to brown.

 - Let cool in pan and cut into 16 bars.